-Within school, Mrs. Kate Smith is our Assistant Principal with responsibility for Special Educational Needs and Disabilities (SEND), Looked After Children (LAC), Safeguarding, vulnerable pupils and mental health and wellbeing.
-Mrs. Smith's contact details are:
+Our Inclusion team have responsibility for Special Educational Needs and Disabilities (SEND), Looked After Children (LAC), Safeguarding, vulnerable pupils and mental health and wellbeing.
+Their contact details are: Telephone: 0161 799 2210Email: office@dukesgateacademy.co.uk

-0161 799 2210 Email: kate.smith@dukesgateacademy.co.uk

-What is Special Educational Needs?
+What are Special Educational Needs?